Indigenous peoples first revere the falls as a sacred site in their oral traditions.

 Round-trip hotel transfers from Puerto Iguazú (as per option selected)

-Bilingual guide on Argentine side (as per option selected)
+Bilingual guide on the Argentine side (as per option selected)

 Exclusions #